A New Paradigm for Solar Energy Conversion: Non-Radiative

 dipole-dipole coupling for direct

-absorber to high charge carrier mobility transport channels.
+solar absorber to high charge carrier mobility transport channels.

 In this new solar cell architecture,